Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Flour-dusted pizza dough balls after pre-shaping.
 You can see the bubble formation just beneath the surface.

-Why you’ll love this artisan pizza dough recipe
+Why you’ll love this Artisan Pizza Dough recipe

 The key to perfect pizza dough is the slow, overnight fermentation to build strong, almost-sourdough-like flavour.
 Then, the high oven temperature adds a touch of smokiness while using a baking steel or pizza stone produces those much sought after, blistered bubbles and charred, crispy bottoms.